-I've been using the U-Tek gel for about 12 years and know that it works.
+I’ve been using the U-Tek gel for many years and know that it works.
 You can use it over and over, indefinitely.
 We currently buy it from the Ben Meadows Company in Atlanta, www.benmeadows.com, 800-628-2068.
 It is U-TEK Item No. 300103, 24 oz., 12 per box.
-(They also sell 12-ounce bags but they cost 30% more per ounce than the 24 ounce size.)
-The price for the 24-ounce bags is $15.95 per box, plus shipping.
+(They also sell 12-ounce bags, but they cost 30% more per ounce than the 24-ounce size.)
+The price for the 24-ounce bags was $15.95 per box, plus shipping.
 The shipping charges will be more than what the price is, as this stuff is heavy.
 We paid a total of $33.76 including shipping charge for a box of 12.
+The current price is probably higher now.
 There may be other places on the Internet where you can buy this product.
 The gel freezes down to +30 but does not freeze the roses.
 They say that it keeps the temperature at below 42 degrees for more than 50 hours.
 We have found that to be reliable.
 They have a colder model that you DO NOT want as it will freeze the roses.

 Make sure your freezer is set cold enough so that the gel freezes hard, not soft to the touch.
 Some people don’t have their freezers set cold enough.
 The gel needs to be frozen for several days before using.
 A week is even better.
 This gel stays very cold for several days.
 We have found that if the rose show location is in a cool climate, we need to crack open the rose cooler several hours before prep time begins to give the roses a chance to begin waking up.